 Paper strip test using CRISPR and SHINE technology has been developed for rapid influenza diagnosis

-In their recent publication in The Journal of Molecular Diagnostics, a team spanning The Broad Institute of MIT and Harvard (both MA, USA) and Princeton University (NJ, USA) have developed a paper strip test able to distinguish between the two main types of seasonal influenza, A and B. The low-cost test is also able to recognize strains that are resistant to antiviral treatment and could in the future detect swine and avian flu strains, including H5N1, which is currently infecting cattle.
+In their recent publication in The Journal of Molecular Diagnostics, a team spanning The Broad Institute of MIT and Harvard (both MA, USA) and Princeton University (NJ, USA) has developed a paper strip test able to distinguish between the two main types of seasonal influenza, A and B. The low-cost test is also able to recognize strains that are resistant to antiviral treatment and could in the future detect swine and avian flu strains, including H5N1, which is currently infecting cattle.

 The paper strip test will hopefully allow more patients to find out which type of influenza they have to guide their treatment options, which in turn could help to improve outbreak response and clinical care.
 The test was designed to be rapid and affordable, improving the accessibility of these types of tests, which further improves patient care and disease monitoring.